albertfrutos/FSAutomator/README.md

  * There are example for json automation under the "Automations" folder
  * For DLLAutomations, there is a project in the solution called ExternalAutomationExample
  * Regargins automation, the following json and c# code to use as DLLAutomation do the same:

-All the code and work (except the external NuGet packages included) belongs to Albert Frutos (2023), albertfg89@gmail.com